Pylons/pyramid/docs/tutorials/bfgwiki/definingviews.rst

 Defining Views
 ==============

-A :term:`view callable` in a traversal-based :mod:`repoze.bfg` applications is typically a simple Python function that accepts two
+A :term:`view callable` in a traversal-based :mod:`pyramid` application is typically a simple Python function that accepts two
 parameters: :term:`context`, and :term:`request`.
 A view callable is assumed to return a :term:`response` object.

-.. note:: A :mod:`repoze.bfg` view can also be defined as callable which accepts *one* arguments: a :term:`request`.
-You'll see this one-argument pattern used in other :mod:`repoze.bfg` tutorials and applications.
-Either calling convention will work in any :mod:`repoze.bfg` application; the calling conventions can be used interchangeably as necessary.
+.. note:: A :mod:`pyramid` view can also be defined as callable which accepts *one* arguments: a :term:`request`.
+You'll see this one-argument pattern used in other :mod:`pyramid` tutorials and applications.
+Either calling convention will work in any :mod:`pyramid` application; the calling conventions can be used interchangeably as necessary.
 In :term:`traversal` based applications, such as this tutorial, the context is used frequently within the body of a view method, so it makes sense to use the